Book An Appointment

 Counselling is an intervention that involves working on your issues in the here and now as well as how you can manage them into the future.
 Psychotherapy includes this but also involves going back to the root of the problem and working with you to resolve this - with the aim of preventing it from being a problem in the future.

-As above, there is a significant difference between the counsellors, psychotherapists, psychologists and psychiatrists.
+There is a significant difference between the counsellors, psychotherapists, psychologists and psychiatrists.

 Psychiatrists are medical doctors who specialise in mental health and who have the training to prescribe medications.

-The type of therapy, or combination of therapies will vary from person to person, depending on that person and the issue they would like to work on.
+The type of therapy, or combination of therapies, will vary from person to person, depending on that person and the issue they would like to work on.

-Usually in the first session, after discussing what the issue is for you and how it affects your life, we can discuss treatment options and collaborate on an individualised plan which will work for you.
+Usually, in the first session, after discussing what the issue is for you and how it affects your life, we can discuss treatment options and collaborate on an individualised plan which will work for you.

 Therapy is more effective when the client attends on a weekly basis.
 More often may not give you a chance to process the work from the last session before moving on, while less often than fortnightly can lead to the learning from the previous session getting forgotten or left behind.